Mean-field games of optimal stopping: a relaxed solution approach: Relaxed formulation of the single-agent optimal stopping problem

 for all $u \in C^{1,2}([0,T]\times {\mathcal O})$ such that $u\geq 0$ and $\frac{\partial u}{\partial t} + \mathcal{L}u$ is bounded on $[0,T]\times \mathcal O$. \end{definition}

 The rest of this section is devoted to the solution of the relaxed optimal stopping problem.
-A precise connection with the strong (classical) formulation of this problem will be established in Section \ref{relation.sec}.
+A precise connection with the strong (classical) formulation of the optimal stopping problem will be established in Section \ref{relation.sec}.
 To gain some intuition about this definition right away, remark that for a stopping time $\tau\in \mathcal T^W([0,T])$, we can introduce the occupation measure $m^x_t(A):= \mathbb E[\mathbf 1_{A}(X^x_t) \mathbf 1_{t\leq \tau\wedge \tau^{x}_{\mathcal O}}]$.
 Then the objective function of the optimal stopping problem writes

 On the other hand, by It\^o's formula, for a positive and regular test function $u$, one has